0Claire0/DWL_project_repo/README.md

 1. README - current file

+To be uploaded into the S3 bucket

+2. playlist_ids - file with the playlist ids of each city hard coded

 To be run in AWS terminal or Local terminal

-2. boto3_layer - to create a layer for each lambda function
+3. boto3_layer - to create a layer for each lambda function
-3. amp_layer - to create a layer for the specific AppleMusic_ingest lambda function
+4. amp_layer - to create a layer for the specific AppleMusic_ingest lambda function
-4. meteomatics_and_geopy_layer - to create a layer for the specific Meteomatics_ingest lambda function
+5. meteomatics_and_geopy_layer - to create a layer for the specific Meteomatics_ingest lambda function
-5. AWSSDKPandas-Python38 - to create a layer for the specific transform_weather_data lambda function
+6. AWSSDKPandas-Python38 - to create a layer for the specific transform_weather_data lambda function

 To be run in AWS lambda function

-6. AppleMusic_ingest - lambda function to put the Apple Music playlists data into the S3 Bucket
+7. AppleMusic_ingest - lambda function to put the Apple Music playlists data into the S3 Bucket
-7. Meteomatics_ingest - lambda function to put the weather data into the S3 Bucket
+8. Meteomatics_ingest - lambda function to put the weather data into the S3 Bucket
-8. Musixmatch_ingest - lambda function to put the lyrics data into the S3 Bucket
+9. Musixmatch_ingest - lambda function to put the lyrics data into the S3 Bucket

 To be run in Redshift query console